aws-samples/arduino-aws-greengrass-iot/README.md

       while(1);
   }
 ```
-* gg_servo_subscriber connects via a greengrass device (it could be a raspberry pi connected to the same WiFi network or a remote EC2 instance inside AWS cloud) using the member function "connectToGG";
+* gg_servo_subscriber connects via a greengrass device (it could be a Raspberry Pi connected to the same WiFi network or a remote EC2 instance inside AWS cloud) using the member function "connectToGG";

 ```C++
 if(greengrass->connectToGG() == true)